How going digital has helped Carers in Southampton better support unpaid carers

 The team approached Imosphere as they were looking for tools to improve the experience of the carers while also digitising many of their paper-based processes.

-They wanted person-centred tools that provided a standardised template for consistency, reflected the natural flow of a conversation, and supported compliance with the Care Act (2014).
+They wanted person-centred tools that provided a standardised template for consistency, reflected the natural flow of a conversation, and aligned with the principles of the Care Act (2014).
 They also needed an accurate and consistent tool to help them estimate personal budgets for unpaid carers.

 The goal was to adopt a digital platform that would help them become more efficient but enable them to retain the same quality assessment and support as before.